Family, actors mourn Philip Seymour Hoffman at private funeral

 "I saw him in 'Long Day's Journey Into Night' and I thought he showed real genius.
 I am here paying my respects," said a tearful Mary Catherine Wright, who lives nearby.

-"He is remembered by most people for his movie roles, but I think his theatre performances were pretty remarkable," she added.
+"He is remembered by most people for his movie roles, but I think his theater performances were pretty remarkable," she added.

 Hoffman, whose body was discovered on Sunday in his Greenwich Village apartment, is survived by his long-term partner, Mimi O'Donnell, and their three young children, Cooper, Tallulah and Willa.